OpenCircuits/OpenCircuits/docs/Other/DesignDocs/CircuitToExpression.md

 ## Known Unknowns

-- The exact way the expression is represented in the Selection Popup is unknown.
+- ~~The exact way the expression is represented in the Selection Popup is unknown.
 It could have a button that would directly display it, or, if the algorithm is efficient enough, can display the expression inline.
-That would mean there (probably) couldn't be any choices for how to format the output.
+That would mean there (probably) couldn't be any choices for how to format the output.~~ The output will be shown in a popup along with settings, similar to the Expression to Circuit Popup.
-- Should there be options to format the output (different operations, parenthesis usage, etc.)?
+- ~~Should there be options to format the output (different operations, parenthesis usage, etc.)?~~ Yes
-- Should all operations be parenthesized (easy and literal) or should the parenthesis be removed if not necessary (hard and simplified)?
+- ~~Should all operations be parenthesized (easy and literal) or should the parenthesis be removed if not necessary (hard and simplified)?~~ Option for it, simplify by default.
-- The output can be confusing with unnamed inputs.
-Is there any way to remedy this?
+- ~~The output can be confusing with unnamed inputs.
+Is there any way to remedy this?~~ Ex: 2 Switches both named Switch, in the output they will be named "Switch1" and "Switch2".
+In the popup, after Generate is clicked, it can show labels (in the popup view only) for the names for the components.

 ## Detailed Scoping